Unintended Pregnancy While in an Unstable Relationship — 5 Tips

 Reach a good decision by mentally separating the relationship and the pregnancy.

-Doing this is probably hard and may seem inconceivable, since these two things are very closely intertwined.
+Doing this is probably hard and may seem inconceivable, since these two things are closely intertwined.
 Still, there are several reasons for making a decision about the pregnancy before considering the possible implications on your relationship.

 Easing the Pressure: